Vargasavour Recipes

 Instructions

-• After 5 minutes, add the heavy cream and bring the mixture back to a boil without stirring.
-Let it simmer until it reaches 236°F or 113°C (soft ball stage) on a candy thermometer, which will take about 20 minutes.
+• In a medium saucepan, add the maple syrup and bring it to a boil over medium heat.
+Simmer for 5 minutes.
+Add the heavy cream and bring the mixture back to a boil without stirring.
+Let it simmer until it reaches 236°F/113°C (soft ball stage), about 20 minutes.

-• Quickly pour the fudge into the prepared pan with parchment paper and spread it evenly.
+• Quickly pour into the prepared pan and spread evenly.
+Let it cool at room temperature until set, or refrigerate to speed it up.

 Notes